 The following special cases are not supported at this time.

-File copy: One limitation of transferring attachments this way is that if someone only has an account in one of the products you're linking, rather than both of them, they won't have access to linked attachments.
+File copy: One limitation of transferring attachments this way is that if someone only has a user in one of the products you're linking, rather than both of them, they won't have access to linked attachments.
 This is because they'll be hosted in the original product, to which your user doesn't have access, and only a link carries over in the description footer, rather than the whole attachment itself.
 This is actually by design, for security reasons.
 We assume that if someone doesn't have access to one of your products, you might actually mean to keep the files linked within that product private.

 But what if you don't?
 There are absolutely workarounds you can use!
 The easiest one is to use a link to Dropbox, Google Drive, or any other similar services, rather than including the actual attachment itself.
 That way, if the person has access to your hosting service, they can see the attachment.
 Another solution that's unique to Asana is to provide the user Asana guest access.
 Once that's set up, they don't actually need to load Asana itself; they'll just be able to see the attachments with no problems.